reduxjs/redux/docs/advanced/AsyncActions.md

   nextState[action.subreddit] = posts(state[action.subreddit], action)
   return Object.assign({}, state, nextState)
   ```
 * We extracted `posts(state, action)` that manages the state of a specific post list.
 This is just [reducer composition](../basics/Reducers.md#splitting-reducers)!
-It is our choice how to split the reducer into smaller reducers, and in this case, we’re delegating updating items inside an object to a `posts` reducer.
+It is our choice how to split the reducer into smaller reducers, and in this case, we're delegating updating items inside an object to a `posts` reducer.
 The [real world example](../introduction/Examples.md#real-world) goes even further, showing how to create a reducer factory for parameterized pagination reducers.

 Remember that reducers are just functions, so you can use functional composition and higher-order functions as much as you feel comfortable.

 ## Async Action Creators

 Finally, how do we use the synchronous action creators we [defined earlier](#synchronous-action-creators) together with network requests?
 The standard way to do it with Redux is to use the [Redux Thunk middleware](https://github.com/gaearon/redux-thunk).
 It comes in a separate package called `redux-thunk`.
-We’ll explain how middleware works in general [later](Middleware.md); for now, there is just one important thing you need to know: by using this specific middleware, an action creator can return a function instead of an action object.
+We'll explain how middleware works in general [later](Middleware.md); for now, there is just one important thing you need to know: by using this specific middleware, an action creator can return a function instead of an action object.
 This way, the action creator becomes a [thunk](https://en.wikipedia.org/wiki/Thunk).

 When an action creator returns a function, that function will get executed by the Redux Thunk middleware.
-This function doesn’t need to be pure; it is thus allowed to have side effects, including executing asynchronous API calls.
+This function doesn't need to be pure; it is thus allowed to have side effects, including executing asynchronous API calls.
 The function can also dispatch actions—like those synchronous actions we defined earlier.

 We can still define these special thunk action creators inside our `actions.js` file: